 If an assessment of unsuitability is made, the subject of the Check will be notified directly of this outcome and be informed of their right of review.
 They will be issued with an interim negative notice (INN) when this occurs.

 A person cannot supervise a child in employment whilst they hold an INN.
 In the case of an unsuitable assessment made against a supervisor, the employer would be advised of the assessment but not the reasons for such an assessment.

-As fees change annually, check the current fee prior to submitting your application on the Department of Justice website or:
+As fees change annually, check the current fee prior to submitting your application on the Working with Children Check Victoria website.

 - contact a participating Australia Post outlet.

 Wage Inspectorate Victoria is responsible for monitoring compliance with the Child Employment Act 2003.

 For further assistance and advice about employing children in Victoria, speak to a Wage Inspectorate officer by calling the Information Line on 1800 287 287, or send them an email.